opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

 .. ocv:cfunction:: void cvRelease( void** struct_ptr )

-    :param structPtr: Double pointer to the object
+    :param struct_ptr: Double pointer to the object

 The function finds the type of a given object and calls ``release``